Mecc Cancer Treatment Blurred Plant Background

 Anatomy of the male reproductive and urinary systems showing the ureters, bladder, prostate gland, urethra, penis, testicles, and other organs.

 As men age, the prostate may get bigger.
 A bigger prostate may block the flow of urine from the bladder and cause problems with sexual function.
-This condition is called benign prostatic hyperplasia (BPH), and although it is not cancer, surgery may be needed to correct it.
-The symptoms of benign prostatic hyperplasia or of other problems in the prostate may be similar to symptoms of prostate cancer.
+This condition is called benign prostatic hyperplasia (BPH).
+BPH is not cancer, but surgery may be needed to correct it.
+The symptoms of BPH or of other problems in the prostate may be similar to symptoms of prostate cancer.

 Two-panel drawing shows normal male reproductive and urinary anatomy and benign prostatic hyperplasia (BPH).
 Panel on the left shows the normal prostate and flow of urine from the bladder through the urethra.
 Panel on the right shows an enlarged prostate pressing on the bladder and urethra, blocking the flow of urine.